HenryKimks/study-linux-audio/README.md

-# study-pulseaudio
+# study-linux-audio
-analysis pulseaudio source and find solution of some problems
+analysis linux audio (pulseaudio, alsa, and etc) source and find solution of some problems